AVISIX/Inputs.NET/README.md

 ## Contributing
 If you found or created a new method to manipulate either the mouse or keyboard and feel like sharing it with the public, please open a pull request and I will look at it.

+Please do **NOT** open a issue because you are being detected by some kind of Anti-Cheat etc. I will ignore and close it.

 Any help is greatly appreciated.